kmugrage/gocd.github.io/community/partners.markdown

 ### Professional Support

-- <a href="http://www.thoughtworks.com/products/go-continuous-delivery/">ThoughtWorks</a> - The original creators of Go provide professional support and enterprise database connectivity for Go
+- <a href="http://www.thoughtworks.com/products/go-continuous-delivery/">ThoughtWorks</a> - The original creators of GoCD provide professional support and enterprise database connectivity for Go

 ### Consulting Partners